biggaboy212/ProjectBase/README.md

 Here’s an overview of the included build configs:

 - **Debug**
 A minimal local build with no versioning or deployment prompts.
-Useful for testing quickly.
+This uses a seperate darklua configuration that is focused on making your code easily debuggable and still readable.

 - **Beta**
 A prerelease build that prompts for a version number and can optionally deploy the output to GitHub.